godotengine/godot-docs/tutorials/3d/spatial_material.rst

 * **Lambert:** Is not affected by roughness.
 * **Lambert Wrap:** Extends Lambert to cover more than 90 degrees when roughness increases.
 Works great for hair and simulating cheap subsurface scattering.
 This implementation is energy conserving.
 * **Oren Nayar:** This implementation aims to take microsurfacing into account (via roughness).
 Works well for clay-like materials and some types of cloth.
 * **Toon:** Provides a hard cut for lighting, with smoothing affected by roughness.
-It is recommended you disable sky contribution from your environment's ambient light settings to achieve a better effect.
+It is recommended you disable sky contribution from your environment's ambient light settings or disable ambient light in the spatial material to achieve a better effect.

 .. image:: img/spatial_material6.png